 How does radiation therapy work?

 Radiation therapy destroys cancer cells by dismantling their RNA so that the cells cannot multiply and spread.
-Healthy tissue that receives radiation also will be affected, but healthy cells are able to recover.
+However, normal cells that are exposed to radiation are able to recover.

 What steps will occur during my therapy?

 At your initial consultation, the radiation oncologist will review information about your diagnosis, including the expected outcome, potential side effects and reasonable alternatives to radiation therapy, if there are any.